-Demand curvature and cost pass-through drive the conclusions to many substantive questions in industrial organization (IO), including the ability of digital platforms such as Amazon.com to affect the division of surplus between third-party sellers and consumers (Gutierrez, 2022), the welfare implications of uniform pricing observed in settings ranging from consumer packaged goods (DellaVigna and Gentzkow, 2019) to consumer financial products (Cuesta and Sepúlveda, 2021), or the predicted price effects of horizontal mergers that generate cost efficiencies.
-Demand curvature is also central to the incidence of taxes and exchange rates in non-competitive industries (Weyl and Fabinger, 2013) and the role of regulation in controlling externalities (Fabra and Reguant, 2014; Miller, Osborne and Sheu, 2017).
+Demand curvature, through its impact on cost pass-through, drives the conclusions to many substantive questions in industrial organization (IO), including the ability of digital platforms such as Amazon.com to affect the division of surplus between third-party sellers and consumers (Gutierrez, 2022), the welfare implications of uniform pricing observed in settings ranging from consumer packaged goods (DellaVigna and Gentzkow, 2019) to consumer financial products (Cuesta and Sepúlveda, 2021), or the predicted price effects of horizontal mergers that generate cost efficiencies.1 Demand curvature is also central to the incidence of taxes and exchange rates in non-competitive industries (Weyl and Fabinger, 2013) and to the role of regulation in controlling externalities (Fabra and Reguant, 2014; Miller, Osborne and Sheu, 2017).

-These examples highlight the importance of a flexible demand specification in avoiding restricting the set of model predictions.
-This point was underscored by Bulow and Pfleiderer (1983), who demonstrated, in the context of the tobacco industry, that functional form assumptions on demand can strongly bias statistical tests examining the existence of market power.
-Similarly, Froeb, Tschantz and Werden (2005) document that the predicted pass-through rates of cost efficiencies of the WorldCom-Sprint merger are seven times larger with a CES than with a linear demand system.
+These examples highlight the value to a flexible demand specification to prevent functional form assumptions from impacting curvature predictions.
+Bulow and Pfleiderer (1983) underscore this point by illustrating how the specification of demand can skew statistical tests assessing the presence of market power in the context of the tobacco industry.
+Likewise, Froeb, Tschantz and Werden (2005) find that the predicted pass-through rates of cost efficiencies in the WorldCom-Sprint merger are seven times greater when employing a constant elasticity of substitution (CES) demand system compared to a linear demand system.

-We focus on the mixed-logit (ML) model of discrete choice demand.
-This workhorse framework in applied economics is able to capture realistic substitution patterns among heterogeneous consumers and hence, aid in predicting substitution in response to a price change after a merger or in identifying collusion among firms.
-Less attention has been paid to the determinants of pass-through in discrete choice models, however.
+We focus on discrete-choice demand models and examine the connection between preference specification and the set of feasible substitution and pass-through combinations accommodated by the demand model.
+The mixed-logit (ML) model, in particular, can capture realistic substitution patterns across heterogeneous consumers.
+This flexibility is key to measuring the closeness of competition between products, predicting diversion in response to a merger-induced price change, or identifying collusion among firms.
+However, understanding the determinants of pass-through (demand curvature) in discrete choice models is less developed, as is the interaction between substitution and pass-through.
 Berry and Haile (2021), for example, state: